Book Review: Inside Larry and Sergey’s Brain by Richard L. Brandt

 Do not be afraid to challenge the status quo

-Because something works or has been done some way, it does not mean that there isn’t a better, more effective or cheaper way to do the same thing.
-Search engines existed before Google and then they come up with different approach and took the world by storm years later.
+Because something works or has been done in some way, it does not mean that there isn’t a better, more effective or cheaper way to do the same thing.
+Search engines existed before Google and then they came up with different approach and took the world by storm years later.

-One of the new things I have learn (or actually put together as I never thought about it in this context) was dot-com bubble and Y2K bug, especially its influence on dot-com crash in early 2000s.
-During preparation for Y2K companies massively invested into new technology to fix the problem in advance, but because the apocalypse did not happen and it all turn out to be just panic, they stopped the investments pretty much on the spot which caused disruptive waves across whole industry and helped destabilize the internet boom.
+One of the new things I have learned (or actually put together as I never thought about it in this context) was the dot-com bubble and Y2K bug, especially its influence on the dot-com crash in early 2000s.
+During preparation for Y2K companies massively invested into new technology to fix the problem in advance, but because the apocalypse did not happen and it all turned out to be just panic, they stopped the investments pretty much on the spot which caused disruptive waves across the whole industry and helped destabilize the internet boom.

 Would I recommend this book?